Search over 3 Black And White Cavoodle dogs across Australia

 Exercise

-Despite its small size, the Black and White Cavoodle is surprisingly energetic and sociable.
-This is why it needs daily exercise.
-To keep it healthy, encourage daily playtime, take it out walking, play with it in the yard, or let it socialise with other dogs.
+Despite its small size, the Black and White Cavoodle is energetic and sociable, needing daily exercise.
+Encourage playtime, take it for walks, play in the yard, or let it socialize with other dogs.

 Training

-Both the Cavalier King Charles Spaniel and Poodle are intelligent and fast-learning purebreds.
-This is why the Black and White Cavoodle is very easy to teach basic commands.
-This breed is obedient and eager to please, so you can expect training to be short and fun.
+Both the Cavalier King Charles Spaniel and Poodle are intelligent and fast learners, making the Black and White Cavoodle easy to train in basic commands.
+This breed, eager to please, makes training enjoyable.

-When training a Cavoodle, it is recommended to be patient and firm.
-This is because this dog tends to have a short attention span and can be independent.
-Positive reinforcement, consistency, and treats are suggested.
+When training a Cavoodle, be patient and firm, as it can have a short attention span and independent streak.
+Positive reinforcement, consistency, and treats work best.

 As a cross of two different purebreds, the Black and White Cavoodle may either look like a Cavalier, a Poodle, or a combination of both.
 Furthermore, they will look like puppies most of their lives due to their small stature.